-When parents decide to file for divorce in Florida, there are many issues to negotiate in the final divorce settlement.
+When parents decide to file for in Florida, there are many issues to negotiate in the final settlement.
 One of the most important factors to determine is where the children will live after parents part ways.
 Children must receive emotional support from both their mother and father, even if their parents are no longer married.

-The judge presiding over the divorce will grant either sole-physical custody to one parent or joint-physical custody, where both parents have equal time with the child.
-The judge will also consider the children’s best interests when making decisions regarding custody and what will happen to the kids post-divorce.
+The judge presiding over the will grant either sole-physical custody to one parent or joint-physical custody, where both parents have equal time with the child.
+The judge will also consider the children’s best interests when making decisions regarding custody and what will happen to the kids post-.
 While the courts are often quick to award sole-physical custody to one parent, it may not always be the best choice for the children.

 Many documented studies look at the effect of sole and joint-custody on children and their development.
 One study, published in the Journal of Family Psychology looked at kids in sole-custody, joint-custody and traditional family living arrangements.
-Researchers studied both short- and long-term effects of divorce on children and how custody plays a role in their health, well-being and quality of life.
+Researchers studied both short- and long-term effects of on children and how custody plays a role in their health, well-being and quality of life.

 Shared custody proves beneficial for children